BayHyn/astrbot_plugin_SendBlessings/README_en.md

 -   **File Handling**: Generated images are saved in the `data/SendBlessings/images` directory, and expired files are automatically cleaned up.
 If NAP service is configured, images are sent to the protocol client server for processing.

 ## 🗺️ Future Plans
-- [ ] Custom whitelist for groups/friends to send messages to
 - [ ] Support for more holidays (e.g., Western holidays)
 - [ ] Support for more image generation models